rssalessio/rssalessio.github.io/reading.md

 # Reading List

-Below is a curated list of papers and books I’m reading or plan to read.
+A curated selection of papers and books I’m reading or plan to read.
-Jump to a year using the table of contents, then browse the table.
+Browse by **topic** using the buttons below.

-{% include reading_table.html data=site.data.reading %}
+{% include reading_by_topic.html data=site.data.reading %}